FOSSASystems/FOSSASAT-2/docs/Communication Protocol.md

 - Response: none
 - Description: Writes data to arbitrary address in external flash.
 This command should only be used in emergency situations, as it can be used to override some safety checks.

+### CMD_SET_TLE
+- Optional data length: 138
+- Optional data:
+  - 0 - 137: TLE to be set, excluding the title line.
+- Response: none
+- Description: Writes new TLE into non-volatile storage.
+The format is the same as standard ASCII TLE, 69 characters per line, without line ending characters, the title line is not included.

 ---
 # Responses